Crosspointe, Virginia: Recreational and cultural activities

 The Crosspointe Community Center, located on Glen Eagles Lane (the headquarters of the Association), can be rented out for private parties.

-Parks and recreation
+Amenities and recreation

-Crosspointe is home to several green spaces, with around 5 miles of trails.
+Crosspointe is home to several green spaces, with around 11 miles of trails.

 Crosspointe is also near the Laurel Hill Golf Club in Lorton.

-Crosspointe is about 1 mile from the Fairfax County Parkway Trail, about 3 miles from the Lakeridge Marina Waterfront Trail, and about 5 miles from the Bull Run Occoquan Trail.
+Crosspointe is about one mile from the Fairfax County Parkway Trail, approximately three miles from the Lakeridge Marina Waterfront Trail, and about five miles from the Bull Run Occoquan Trail.
 Crosspointe is also home to Heron Pond, a fishing pond.
-Giles Run, a tributary of the Occoquan River, begins at Heron Pond in Crosspointe and flows 6 miles to the southeast, ending at the Occoquan River in Mason Neck.
+Giles Run, a tributary of the Occoquan River, begins at Heron Pond in Crosspointe and flows six miles to the southeast, ending at the Occoquan River in Mason Neck.

-Crosspointe is home to two pools, one adjacent the clubhouse on Glen Eagles Lane, and another on Oak Chase Circle, which also has two tennis courts on the grounds.
+Crosspointe is home to two pools, one adjacent the clubhouse on Glen Eagles Lane, and another on Oak Chase Circle.
+There are also eight tennis courts on the grounds.